cahirwpz/demoscene/README.md

 2. If you haven't had [Git LFS](https://git-lfs.github.com/) installed previously, run `git lfs install` to enable Git support for binary files.
 If you don't do this, you'll get text files in place of graphics, audio and other binary files.
-This will result in file converters to fail in weird manner.
+This will result in various file converters failing.

 3. Clone *demoscene* repository.
 If you forgot (2) this is the right moment to fix binary files by issuing `git lfs pull` command.